 In general, I like to think that there are two types of bullet journaling to architecture.
 The minimalist bullet journal reminds me of Modern architecture while the more embellished bujos remind me of Victorian architecture.

 Neither is right or wrong, it just allows you the opportunity to choose what appeals to you most.

 In addition, you don't have to choose one or the other!
 You can create your own version.
 Maybe you like a minimalistic-style bujo, but love adding a bit of washi tape to color code things.
 It's your notebook - have fun with it and make it your own style.

 The goal is to make a bullet journal you LOVE and you'll use all of the time.

 Are Simple Bullet Journals Boring?

-This doesn't mean minimalist bullet journals are boring!
+No!
+Just because these bujos are clean and sparse, doesn't mean they are boring!
 They just have a clean aesthetic rather than lots of embellishment.
 Check out these amazing minimalist bullet journal ideas and spreads!

 ThePaperGazelle uses large numbers to highlight the dates on this minimalist weekly spread.
 Clean banners call out the month and the notes sections while a cute airplane flies off in the upper right corner.